Tanikai/virtual-mqtt-scenario/docs/scenarios/smart-home/simulation-setup.md

-# Adding new MQTT devices to simulation
+# Setting up your MQTT scenario